shahanakattil/ai-in-a-day/03-knowledge-mining/2b-semantic-query-and-return-semantic-answer.md

    ![Semantic configuration](media/lab2b-ssp6-latest.png)

-## Task 3 - Semantic search using Semantic configuration in Azure Portal
+## Task 3 - Semantic search using semantic configuration in Azure Portal

 1. Naviagte to **Overview**(1) of **Search service** resource **aiinaday-cog-<inject key="DeploymentID" enableCopy="false"/>** and then click on **Search explorer**.